-While the term "reverse discrimination" is not expressly included in federal civil rights laws, these types of lawsuits are generally brought as discrimination cases under Title VII of the Civil Rights Act of 1964 and other statutes.
+Reverse discrimination is not expressly included in federal civil rights laws.
+However, these types of lawsuits are generally brought as discrimination cases.
+This is permissible under Title VII of the Civil Rights Act of 1964 and other statutes.

 What Is Reverse Discrimination?

-- Hiring or promoting women solely on the basis of their gender over equally or more qualified males
+- Hiring or promoting women solely based on their sex or gender

-- Refusing to hire or firing of persons under 40 years of age in favor of the hiring of persons over 40 years of age
+- Refusing to hire or fire persons under 40 years of age in favor of hiring persons over 40 years of age

 Reverse Discrimination in Employment: The Law

-As with discrimination claims brought by members of historically disadvantaged groups, so-called reverse discrimination claims are not easily proven.
-The plaintiff has the burden of proving actual discrimination on the part of the employer based on race, sex, or another prohibited basis.
-Furthermore, a person making the claim must prove the following:
+Reverse discrimination claims are not easily proven.
+The plaintiff has the burden of proving discrimination based on a prohibited basis.
+A person making the claim must prove:

-- Evidence that plaintiff is a member of a protected class (for example, a member of a certain race, sex, or religion),
+- Evidence that the plaintiff is a member of a protected class;

-- Similarly situated employees outside the plaintiff's class received more favorable treatment than the plaintiff,
+- Similarly situated employees outside the plaintiff's class received more favorable treatment;

-- Information that supports that the employer discriminates against historically privileged or majority groups, and
+- Information that supports that the employer discriminates against majority groups; and

-- Plaintiff performed the job satisfactorily (if part of a promotion decision).
+- The plaintiff performed the job satisfactorily (if part of a promotion decision)

 Reverse Discrimination, Affirmative Action, and the Supreme Court

-The U.S. Supreme Court upheld the use of affirmative action in college admissions in its landmark Regents of the University of California v.
-Bakke (1978) decision, in which a white medical school applicant challenged a university's use of race in admissions.
-The Court held that race could be one of several factors in a college admissions policy, but that they couldn't use specific quotas based on race or any other single factor (such as age, gender, national origin, etc.).
+The U.S. Supreme Court has upheld affirmative action in college admissions in the past.
+One notable example is the decision in the landmark case Regents of the University of California v.
+Bakke (1978).
+In this case, a white medical school applicant challenged the use of race in admissions.
+The applicant argued that it was a form of racial discrimination (reverse race).
+The Court held that race could be one of several factors in a college admissions policy.
+But colleges couldn't use specific quotas based on race or other factors.

-If you believe you were denied a job or promotion because of your race, gender, religion, or any other impermissible factor, you may wish to file a charge of employment discrimination against your employer with the Equal Employment Opportunity Commission (EEOC).
+If you believe you were the victim of wrongful termination or any other adverse action due to an impermissible factor, you may wish to file a charge of employment discrimination.
+You can do so with the Equal Employment Opportunity Commission (EEOC).
 The EEOC is the federal agency that handles these types of claims.
-You might also want to contact your state's equivalent of the EEOC.
+You should also contact your state's equivalent of the EEOC.

-Learn More About "Reverse Discrimination" From an Attorney
+Learn More About Discriminatory Treatment From an Attorney

-The strength of a discrimination claim, including a claim of reverse discrimination, hangs entirely upon the facts of your individual situation and the applicable laws and regulations.
-A lawyer can help assess your chances of success in your claim and give valuable advice about the collection and preservation of evidence.
-Find a local employment law attorney today to learn more.
+The strength of a discrimination claim hangs upon the facts of your individual situation and any applicable laws.
+An employment lawyer can help assess the chances of your claim's success and give valuable legal advice.
+Find a local employment law attorney today for help filing a discrimination lawsuit.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help